knpuniversity/symfony2-series/knpu/twig.rst

 If you're used to piping things together in a UNIX terminal, this works the same way.
-Back on the `Documentation page`_, you'll find a big list of filters, You can even using filters on top of filters.
+Back on the `Documentation page`_, you'll find a big list of filters, You can even use filters on top of filters.

-Twig also has functions and a cool thing called tests, which lets you write things like ``{% if i is odd }``.
+Twig also has functions and a cool thing called tests, which lets you write things like ``{% if i is odd %}``.
 But that's all just extra fun stuff.

 .. note::